ktokarska/intro-climate-data-analysis/README.md

 # intro-climate-data-analysis
-Introduction to loading and plotting data from Earth System Climate models (e.g. CMIP6)
+Introduction to loading and plotting data from Earth System Climate models.

-This tutorial is an elementary introduction to getting started with hands-on data analysis of climate models from the Sixth Coupled Model Intercomparison Project CMIP6.
+This tutorial is an elementary introduction to getting started with hands-on data analysis of climate models from the Sixth Coupled Model Intercomparison Project (CMIP6), and shows how to load and understand the netcdf data strucutre, and how to plot a map of temperature changes (anomalies)

 Intended users: Students with no prior experience in climate data analysis, and intoductory programming background.